Solo dates will give you the alone time you need — and when you’re reunited with your partner, you’ll both benefit.

 Have you ever found yourself simultaneously pushing people away and then also begging them to help meet your needs?
 This is the great tug-of-war feeling that many introverts have in relationships.

 When I can’t figure out how to get enough alone time, I become resentful and frustrated.
-It makes me push people away, yet I also want them to understand how deeply needed my alone time is.
-It’s nothing personal…
+It makes me push people away.
+Yet I also want them to understand how deeply I need my alone time.
+It’s nothing personal.

-I recently read The Artist’s Way by Julia Cameron, and she encourages readers to have a weekly Artist Date with themselves.
-It’s a two-hour scheduled appointment you make with yourself to do whatever brings you joy (I’m paraphrasing, but that’s the gist of it).
+I recently read The Artist’s Way by Julia Cameron, in which she encourages readers to have a weekly Artist Date with themselves.
+It’s a two-hour scheduled appointment you make with yourself to do whatever brings you joy.
+(I’m paraphrasing, but that’s the gist of it.)

-When I first read that, my immediate thought was, “Wow, that sounds amazing!
+When I read about Artist Dates, my immediate thought was, “Wow, that sounds amazing!
 Two hours to do whatever I want, by myself, every week.”
 Which was immediately followed by the thought, “That’s just so impractical though.
 I don’t know how I could ever do that.
-I have a family and responsibilities, and right now, going to the grocery store alone is the only time I have that even remotely resembles that (minus the enjoyment part).”
+I have a family and responsibilities, and right now, going to the grocery store alone is the only time I have that even remotely resembles alone time (minus the enjoyment part).”

-But it’s part of the 12-week program, so I decided to try it, ever so timidly.
+But Artist Dates are part of her 12-week program, so I decided to try it, ever so timidly.
 My dates weren’t extravagant — usually just to a coffee shop and a walk along the river.
 And I admit, they came with a rather large dose of guilt.
 The first few times actually weren’t even relaxing because I kept thinking about all the things I needed to get done and what some people might think about me taking so much time for myself.

 But, eventually, the guilt and uneasiness wore off, and it started to feel amazing.
 It was usually quiet and peaceful and allowed me to relax in a way I hadn’t done all week.
 (I guess maybe that was the point.)
 These dates left me smiling, breathing deeper, and looking forward to returning home to my extroverted husband and two little kids.

-Even if you’re not married and don’t have kids, I recommend trying out Artist Dates for yourself.
-In this fast-paced world we live in, we introverts could all use some more me-time, right?
+Even if you’re not married and don’t have kids, I recommend Artist Dates for yourself.
+In this fast-paced world, we introverts could all use some more me time, right?

 1. It will make you more patient and kind.

-The Artist’s Way isn’t explicitly for introverts, but Artist Dates are something all introverts could benefit from cultivating into their weekly routines (in my humble opinion).
+The Artist’s Way isn’t explicitly for introverts, but Artist Dates are something all introverts could benefit from adding to their weekly routines (in my humble opinion).
 When I consistently went on my solo dates, I noticed that I was more patient and kind with my spouse, and more understanding of our differences (which can be vast when it comes to extroverts and introverts).

-Alone time is what enables you to give back in a relationship.
-Introverts need time alone to recharge so they’re best able to show up for those they love — friends, family, partners, their kids, etc. Recharging and filling your own well, as they say, will benefit all of your relationships (even the one you have with yourself!)
+Alone time is what enables us to give back in our relationships.
+We introverts need time alone to recharge so we’re best able to show up for our friends, family, partners, and kids.
+Recharging and filling our own well, as they say, will even benefit the relationship you have with yourself.

 2. It will help you create boundaries, which are a great relationship-builder.

 Scheduling weekly dates with myself was a great exercise in creating boundaries with my husband.
-I’ve found that it’s important to explain why you need this time and what you’re trying to accomplish with the solo dates.
-Doing so helped my husband to understand that this was actually an important self-care practice for me and not just a random activity.
+I found that it helped to explain why I needed this time and what I was trying to accomplish.
+My husband understood that the solo dates were an important self-care practice for me and not just a random activity.

-And the best way to enfuse health into any relationship is to set boundaries.
+The best way to enfuse health into any relationship is to set boundaries.
 It’s particularly helpful for us introverts who decided to marry extroverts.
-We both have different needs — and it’s important that we communicate what that looks like for us.
+We have different needs — and it’s important that we communicate what that looks like for each of us.
 For me, it’s my weekly dates and uninterrupted time to myself.
 For him, it’s time spent with friends or participating in an activity he enjoys (especially one that allows him to be around people).

 Boundaries are the tie that binds in a good relationship.
 Solo dates help establish the boundaries that prioritize your time and needs.
-By communicating that clearly to others, there’s no question or confusion.
+By communicating your boundaries to others clearly, there’s no question or confusion.
 Just like putting a doctor’s appointment on the calendar, scheduling your solo date lets everyone know what the priority is on that day and time.

 3. It will help others understand you and your needs.

-Dates with yourself not only help introverts get what we need, but it helps extroverts understand our needs and how we operate.
+Dates with yourself not only help us introverts get what we need, but it also helps extroverts understand how we operate.
 This one’s for the wildly brave introvert who decided to marry an extrovert.
-Extroverted spouses might struggle to understand what you need and what’s important to you.
-So it’s vital to let them know — whether it’s your need for alone time each night in your introvert sanctuary or enjoying a morning cup of coffee alone on the front porch instead of in the dining room (while he watches TV and the kids run around screaming for more cereal).
+An extroverted spouse might struggle to understand what you need, so it’s vital to let them know — whether you need alone time each night in your introvert sanctuary or to enjoy a morning cup of coffee alone on the front porch instead of in the dining room (while he watches TV and the kids run around screaming for more cereal).

-If you find yourself resentful toward your significant other (especially if they’re an extrovert) and constantly fighting to get your needs met in the relationship, try going on a solo date just once a week and see how different you feel.
-I bet your spouse will notice, too.
-And, sometimes, seeing is believing.
-When you have a date night with them, you’ll probably be more at ease and engaged, and they will be, too.
+If you find yourself resentful toward your significant other and constantly fighting to get your needs met in the relationship, try going on a solo date just once a week and see how different you feel.

 4. It will cultivate a sense of self-worth.